egumasa/engagement-annotation-project/docs/Step4_primary_secondary.md

 ## Secondary engagement strategies

-Secondary engagement strategies occur in the `EMBEDDED` or `SUBORDINATE` clauses.
+Secondary engagement strategies usually occurs in the `EMBEDDED` or `SUBORDINATE` clauses.
+This is because embedded and subordinate clauses are categorized as dependent unit to `MAIN` clause.
 They do not affect the overall engagement strategy of the sentence, but still contribute to the discourse to some extent.

 Even the primary strategy is monoglossic, the sentence can still have secondary engagement strategies.